maxijonson/discord-nestjs-bot-template/guides/SETUP.md

 >
 > - A [GitHub](https://github.com/) account to host your code repository.
 This will be used to sign in to Railway and will also let Railway watch for changes to your code and automatically redeploy your bot whenever you push new code.

 1. Deploy the bot on [Railway](https://railway.com/deploy/6VUfgz?referralCode=maxijonson) using the button below and pressing "Deploy Now".
+Using this button will grant you a **$20 Railway credit** (that's 4 months of free hosting!).

    [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/6VUfgz?referralCode=maxijonson)